cobalt-uoft/documentation/getting-started/authenticating.md

 # Authenticating

-In order to provide API request analytics and also to prevent abuse, Cobalt requires that you authenticate all of your API requests with a valid key.
+In order to provide API request analytics and prevent abuse, Cobalt requires that you authenticate all of your API requests with a valid key.

 You can access your unique API key from your [dashboard](https://cobalt.qas.im/dashboard).